irperez/ServiceBenchmark/README.md

 - ServiceStack
 - Web API

-master branch: claim that ServiceStack is 3 times faster than web api
+<b>master branch</b>: claim that ServiceStack is 3 times faster than web api

-modified branch: demonstarates that just by properly using the clients, the gain drops to <10%
+<b>modified branch</b>: demonstarates that just by properly using the clients, the gain drops to <10%

-modified-with-client-async-await branch: shows that if using async await with web api makes ServiceStack slower
+<b>modified-with-client-async-await branch</b>: shows that if using async await with web api makes ServiceStack slower